moj-analytical-services/rpackage_training/README.md

 You can also use git hooks which check for certain datafiles and prevent a git push going ahead unless you give specific approval.
 More guidance about these hooks is available at: https://github.com/ukgovdatascience/dotfiles

-Exercise 7: Place a copy of crimedata.csv into your package Rstudio folder.
+**Exercise 8:** Place a copy of crimedata.csv into your package Rstudio folder.
 Then amend the gitignore file to include the code in https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore After committing and pushing to github (Steps 2 and 3 at https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio) can you see crimedata.csv?
 Then additionally specify crimedata.csv as a file not to be ignored at the end of the gitignore file.
 After pushing to github can you now see it?

 # 9. Adding data in rda format

-While no sensitive data should be within the package, it is helpful to include non-sensitive data to make the development of functions and package testing easier.
+While no sensitive data should be stored in the package, it is helpful to include some non-sensitive data to make the development of functions and package testing easier.
 Where the data are sensitive, fake data should be generated instead.

 Any data included within the package should be in the form of a minimal tidy data set.
 Tidy datasets are easy to manipulate, model and visualise, and have a specific structure; each variable being a column, each observation a row, and each type of observational unit a table such that data corresponding to different types of observational unit (e.g. offenders and offender managers) are stored in separate tables.
+More information about tidy data can be found here: https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html

-It is beneficial for the data to be within the package as an .rda file which stores the data in a format native to R. Compared with keeping the data in a .csv file it:
+The best way to store the data inside the package is as an .rda file, which stores the data in a format native to R. Compared with keeping the data in a .csv file, this format:

 - Is faster to restore the data to R
 - Keeps R specific information encoded in the data (e.g. attributes, variable types)